-Edited by Lor777, Anonymous, Charmed, Rich and 2 others
+Edited by Lor777, Charmed, Rich, Lynn and 1 other

 Hemophilia is a rare genetic disorder, primarily affecting males, that has existed throughout history.
 Although anyone can be born with it, regardless of race or religion, most people go through life never knowing anyone with hemophilia.
 Many people are unaware of the technological advances that are giving children with hemophilia normal lives, and the general public still thinks these children are fragile.
 So what do you do when this extremely rare disorder has somehow found a way into your personal life?

 Hemophilia's rarity may be one reason parents struggle to accept it.
 I know this was true for me, as a parent of a son with hemophilia.
 Fortunately, as we learn more about hemophilia and see all the marvelous things our children can do -- and I will be the first to brag about my accomplished son -- our worries subside, and I now focus once again on the miracle of my son.
 But at first, you'll probably go through a transition period when your fear of the unknown sometimes outweighs the reality of how manageable hemophilia really is.